 Lord Burnett of Maldon, the former Lord Chief Justice, joined Blackstone Chambers on 1 February 2024.

 His extensive experience makes him ideally suited to conduct and lead inquiries and investigations, as well as to sit as an arbitrator and to mediate.
+He became an Accredited CEDR mediator in 2024.

 Lord Burnett studied law at Pembroke College, Oxford and was called to the Bar in 1980.
-From 2017 to 2023 he served as Lord Chief Justice of England and Wales.
+Lord Burnett was Junior Counsel for the Crown, Common Law from 1992 to 1998 when he took silk.

 He was involved in many notable judicial review and public law cases and, in particular, in the years following 9/11 those concerning the Government’s response to the risk of terrorist attack.
 His final case at the Bar, before joining the High Court Bench, was as Counsel to the inquests into the deaths of Diana, Princess of Wales and Dodi al Fayed.

-VAT registration number: -
+VAT registration number: 471 3554 91

 Barristers regulated by the Bar Standards Board